Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: The Estimation Problem

-Our identification result shows that we can get at the \textit{causal ARE} by estimating an \textit{observable ``ATE''} under certain conditions.
-Our goal is now to show how to efficiently estimate the observable ATE without imposing any additional assumptions (e.g. linearity, normality, etc.).
-While our identification assumptions may not always hold in all applications, we can at least eliminate all model misspecification bias and minimize random variation.
-Once we've established how to estimate the ARE for a fixed region, we'll turn our attention to the problem of finding a good region $\mathcal A$ and lastly how to do that without incurring selection bias in estimating the ARE for that region.
+Our target parameter is defined in terms of the observable distribution and does not represent a causal quantity without additional assumptions.
+To add a causal interpretation, we define the \textit{causal} ARE as $\psi^* = E[Y(A)|T = 1] - E[Y]$.
+Standard conditioning arguments show $\psi^* = \psi$ when the conditional randomization assumption, $A \perp Y(a) \mid W$ for all $a \in \mathcal A$ and positivity: $P(T = 1 | W) > 0$ for all $w$, are met.
+The randomization assumption, asserts that the potential outcomes are independent of exposure within covariate-defined strata, indicating that there are no unmeasured confounders.
+The positivity assumption, $P(T = 1 | W) > 0$ for all $w$, ensures that all exposure levels and covariate strata are represented in the data, critical for accurate effect estimation.
+By satisfying these conditions, we can estimate the causal ARE reliably, focusing on obtaining the observable ARE efficiently without additional assumptions such as linearity.
+Although our identification assumptions may not always hold in all applications, we can at least eliminate model misspecification bias and minimize random variation.
+Once we have established how to estimate the ARE for a fixed region, we will turn our attention to the problem of finding a good region $\mathcal A$ and finally how to do that without incurring selection bias in estimating the ARE for that region.